stefek99/wings-integration/README.md

 At the same time, a token is issued by Crowdsale contract, so that a Crowdsale contract is able to issue new tokens for participants.

-Do not forget about the funding address, where you can withdraw ETH later.
+Do not forget about the funding address, where you can withdraw ETH later, you can change funding address on call of `start` method of smart contract.

 Let's do functions that allow us to exchange ETH sent to the contract to tokens: